nginx-proxy/nginx-proxy/test2/requirements/README.md

     pip install -r python-requirements.txt

-If you don't want to run the test from your computer, you can run the tests from a docker container, see the _nginx-proxy-tester.sh_ script.
+If you don't want to run the test from your computer, you can run the tests from a docker container, see the _test.sh_ script.

 # Images